espruino/EspruinoDocs/info/Debugging.md

 The [JIT compiler](https://www.espruino.com/JIT) is still quite a recent development, and so may have issues.

 For debugging JIT code we'd suggest first removing the `"jit"` keyword and checking if the function works.
 If it does, then try removing code from the JIT function until you have a very small snippet you can reproduce the problem with.
 You can then either change that part of your code or ideally submit a bug report with it.

+`E.setFlags({jitDebug:1})` will enable debug output from the JIT compiler showing the generated assembly code.
+This is extremely verbose so if you're interested in debugging we'd recommend that first you reduce the code in your JIT function to the bare minimum required to reproduce your error.